Right-Handed Leptonic Mixing and Enhancement Band in Left-Right Symmetry: Parameter Space and Branch Structure

 \section{Parameter Space and Branch Structure}

-We map the physical domain of the theory in the $(m_{\nu,\text{lightest}},\,\epsilon)$ plane by determining numerically the maximal value of $\epsilon$ for which Eq.~\eqref{eq:master} admits unitary solutions.
+We map the physical domain of the model in the $(m_{\nu,\text{lightest}},\,\epsilon)$ plane by determining numerically the maximal value of $\epsilon$ for which Eq.~\eqref{eq:master} admits physical solutions.
+In constructing the physical domain and the branch scans, we retain only solutions for which $U_\nu=Xm_\nu^{-1}$ is unitary and satisfies the original parity constraints.
 The resulting boundary closely follows the conservative estimate of Eq.~\eqref{eq:emax} and is shown in Fig.~\ref{fig:emax_plots}.
 For the numerical analysis we use the current global-fit values of the neutrino oscillation parameters from Ref.~\cite{Esteban:2024eli}.

-Within the allowed domain, the phenomenologically relevant structure is set by the onset of sizable right--left misalignment in the leptonic mixing angles.
+Within the allowed domain, the phenomenologically relevant structure is set by the onset of sizable RH--LH misalignment in the leptonic mixing angles.
 As a direct and basis-independent diagnostic, we identify the locus where

+The numerical value is not a sharp physical threshold, but a representative choice: it corresponds to a visibly non-aligned RH leptonic mixing pattern, well separated from the typical quark-like near-alignment outside the enhancement region, while still low enough to trace the onset of the mixed-sign band in both hierarchies.

+For three generations the sign matrices $S_e$ and $S_\nu$ formally give $2^3\times2^3=64$ assignments.
+The simultaneous overall sign flip of both matrices is redundant, leaving 32 distinct $V_R^{(\ell)}$ branches.
+The sign of $\epsilon$ is likewise redundant once the full charged-lepton sign set is included, so we show only $\epsilon>0$ in Fig.~\ref{fig:emax_plots}.

-The corresponding curve is obtained from the analytic solutions described above.
+The $8^\circ$ onset curves are obtained from the analytic solutions described above.
 In the small-$\epsilon$ regime we use the perturbative solution of Eq.~\eqref{eq:VR_eps_PRL}, while in the quasi-degenerate regime we employ Eq.~\eqref{eq:VR-Dm2}.
-Low-order truncation accurately reproduces the numerical solution throughout the plane.
+The two analytic expansions reproduce the numerical solution in their respective domains of validity and provide a useful description of the boundaries of the enhancement region.

-The resulting band, shown in Fig.~\ref{fig:emax_plots}, originates from mixed-sign configurations in which the analytic denominators become parametrically enhanced.
-In the small-$\epsilon$ regime the enhancement is governed by the neutrino combination $(\hat m_{\nu_i}+\hat m_{\nu_j})^{-1}$, whereas in the quasi-degenerate regime it is driven by phase anti-alignment in $e^{-i\phi_i}+e^{i\phi_j}$.
+The resulting band, shown in Fig.~\ref{fig:emax_plots}, originates from mixed-sign configurations in which the analytic denominators become small.
+In the small-$\epsilon$ regime the enhancement is governed by the neutrino combination $(\hat m_{\nu_i}+\hat m_{\nu_j})^{-1}$, whereas in the quasi-degenerate regime the same branch sensitivity is encoded in the possible phase anti-alignment of $e^{-i\phi_i}+e^{i\phi_j}$.

+The band is obtained by taking the union over mixed-sign neutrino branches associated with the relevant enhanced pair.
+The all-equal $S_\nu$ branches remain smooth and perturbatively aligned and therefore do not contribute to this enhancement region.
+The selected branches correspond to genuine continuations of the parity-limit sign choices.